 The Criminology, Law and Society department currently offers two minors.
 More information and requirements for both minors can be found below.

-The minor in intelligence analysis is designed for students who are interested in careers in homeland security or other intelligence-related fields.
+The minor in Intelligence Analysis or Intelligence Studies is designed for students who are interested in careers in homeland security or other intelligence-related fields.
 This minor focuses on developing the skills of intelligence analysis, including research, writing, briefing, and analytical tradecraft.